Dayton Children's Hospital: 1970s

-Today
+21st century

 The area outside Dayton Children's has undergone major changes over the years.
 Extensive landscaping, a parking garage directly off of Valley Street, new wayfinding elements and signage, expanded and renovated trauma and emergency center all make Dayton Children's more inviting and easier to locate.
 Dayton Children's has also worked with the Northeast Priority Board and other area organizations to brighten the Old North Dayton neighborhood that has been the hospital's home since its inception.

 Most recently, there has been expansion beyond Old North Dayton and convenient facilities in the neighborhood.
 Currently, there are six outpatient centers in Beavercreek, Kettering, Springboro, Sugarcreek, Vandalia and Warren County.
 There are also two specialty care centers in Springfield and Warren County as well as a specialty clinics in Lima.

 In May 2013, The Children's Medical Center of Dayton changed its name once again to Dayton Children's Hospital.

 In October 2013, Dayton Children's announced a plan to improve the hospital.
 The plan calls for the construction of a 260,000 square-foot, eight-story patient tower in the center of the hospital's current Valley Street campus.

 In March 2016, Dayton Children's announced a change to their 42 year old brand and logo.
 The new logo is called the Whirligig.

-Services

-Pediatric experts at Dayton Children's Hospital treat patients in more than 35 specialty areas.
-They have the special training and experience needed to care for infants, children and teens aged 0–21.
-Dayton Children's is the only hospital in the region dedicated to the health care needs of children.